-The registration deadline is approximately one month prior to the start of the semester.
+The registration deadline ends one week after the start of the semester.
 For specific deadlines, please see the Academic Calendar.

 All students admitted to the Institute (regardless of program) must pay a non-refundable $500 matriculation fee to secure their admission.
 This fee is due upon acceptance of admission and is credited toward the first semester's tuition balance.

 Applicants who are not accepted for admission may re-apply after one year if they believe that they have improved a deficient segment of their application.
 Applications are retained by the Admissions Office for one year.
 Those candidates re-applying must submit the following: 1) a letter requesting reactivation of their file; 2) an updated letter of recommendation; 3) an updated resume and Personal Statement; 4) any item that improves the application from the previous submission; and 5) a reactivation fee of $100.

 Statement of Non-Discriminatory Admissions Policy